JasonEtco/jasonet.co/src/pages/posts/scheduled-actions.md

 ### probot/stale-action

 You may already know about [probot/stale](https://github.com/probot/stale), a popular Probot App that comments on and closes issues that have become inactive.
-Well, we designed [a hack](https://github.com/probot/scheduler) for it to run on a timer. [@tcbyrd](https://github.com/tcbyrd) has been working on [rewriting Stale as a GitHub Action](https://github.com/probot/stale-action).
-Now, we can leverage the `schedule` event to properly run it every so often:
+Well, we designed [a hack](https://github.com/probot/scheduler) for it to run on a timer, because we didn't have anything better. [@tcbyrd](https://github.com/tcbyrd) has been working on [rewriting Stale as a GitHub Action](https://github.com/probot/stale-action).
+Now, we can leverage the `schedule` event to properly run it whenever we want:

 ```hcl
 workflow "Mark issues/PRs as stale" {